Many of us have gotten through some hard times and/or are in the process.

 What tools help support the shifts?

 In our brains, we have the capacity for neuroplasticity, meaning we can reorganize our neural connections throughout life.
-We can also build new neural-pathways because the “nerves that are wired together fire together” (Donald Hebb, 1949).
+We can also build new neural-pathways because the “neurons that fire together wire together” (Donald Hebb, 1949).

 So, the question is: Am I stuck in the hamster wheel with my thoughts or can I begin to open up to new thoughts and ideas?